-LifeSavers Program.
-The LifeSavers program, developed in FFY 2005, provides recognition to individual law enforcement officers who are involved in the GHSP's occupant protection efforts.
+Data Tracking and Support (DTAS) Program.
+The Lifesavers Program, developed in FFY 2005, provided recognition to individual law enforcement officers who were involved in the GHSP's occupant protection efforts.
 In January 2016, new guidance was received from NHTSA on the purchase of items for law enforcement officers.
 After careful review, the GHSP revamped the program known as West Virginia Lifesavers to stay compliant with the new rules.
-This revamped program provides for the purchase of highway safety related equipment to agencies based on their police officers' performance and efforts in issuing seat belt citations and arresting impaired drivers within West Virginia.
-The GHSP will continue to support this successful program in FFY 2017, and efforts to increase individual participation are ongoing by the Coordinator of this program.
+This revamped Data Tracking and Support Program provides for the purchase of highway safety related equipment to agencies based on their police officers' performance and efforts in issuing seat belt citations and arresting impaired drivers within West Virginia.
+The GHSP will continue to support this successful program in FFY 2018, and efforts to increase individual participation are ongoing by the Coordinator of this program.